 • Real improper integrals with or multipliers via Jordan’s lemma.

-The decision tree: identify singularities inside , classify them, compute residues, multiply by .
-The hard part is choosing the right contour and verifying the negligibility of any “auxiliary” pieces (semicircles, indentations).
+Computing the residues is mechanical.
+The hard part is choosing the right contour and verifying the negligibility of any auxiliary pieces (semicircles, indentations).